datacarpentry/NEON-R-Tabular-Time-Series/_posts/2016-1-08-Convert-to-Julian-Day-In-R.md

 ##About
-This lesson explains why Julian days are useful and teaches how to create a Julian day variable from a Date or DataTime class variable.
+This lesson explains why Julian days are useful and teaches how to create a Julian day variable from a Date or Data/Time class variable.

 **R Skill Level:** Intermediate - you've got the basics of `R` down.